Lothians and Border Horse

 In 2014 following the 2013 Future Army Reserves announcement, the regiment was re-formed within the new Scottish and North Irish Yeomanry.

 History

 Formation and early history

 Raised in 1797, the regiment comprised five troops among which were the "East Lothian Yeomanry Cavalry" and the "Berwickshire Yeomanry".
+Its first Colonel was Sir James Gardiner Baird of Saughtonhall, Bart.
 After disbandment in 1838 and re-raising in 1846, the unit became the Lothians and Berwickshire Regiment of Yeomanry Cavalry in 1888.

 Second Boer War

 In the Second Boer War, the regiment sponsored the 19th (Lothians and Berwickshire) Company of the Imperial Yeomanry (IY), which served in the 6th (Scottish) Battalion, IY,in South Africa from 1900 until 1902.
 The regiment became the Lothians and Berwickshire Imperial Yeomanry in 1901.
 It was based at Dundonald Street in Edinburgh at this time.
 In 1908, the regiment was transferred to the Territorial Force (TF) and named The Lothians and Border Horse (Dragoons).

+A war memorial was erected to the Lothians and Berwickshire Yeomanry in Queens Road, Dunbar commemorating eleven men were lost in the Second Boer War.
+Panels were later attached to commemorate those who lost their lives in the First World War and the Second World War.
+It is in the form of a stone obelisk and was erected in 1902.
+It was listed, category B, in 1998.

 First World War

 In accordance with the Territorial and Reserve Forces Act 1907 (7 Edw.
 7, c.9) which brought the Territorial Force into being, the TF was intended to be a home defence force for service during wartime and members could not be compelled to serve outside the country.
 However, on the outbreak of war on 4 August 1914, many members volunteered for Imperial Service.
 Therefore, TF units were split in August and September 1914 into 1st Line (liable for overseas service) and 2nd Line (home service for those unable or unwilling to serve overseas) units.
 Later, a 3rd Line was formed to act as a reserve, providing trained replacements for the 1st and 2nd Line regiments.

 In August 1914, the Lothians and Border Horse was based in Edinburgh and assigned to the Lowland Mounted Brigade.